 The second point is how do you ask questions, most of us are asked what I would call lazy questions.
 They are not really thought out; we have not really structured them in terms of the outcome we hope to get.

-My third point, and this is a really important one, relates to your expectations.
-What do you expect out of the interaction?
+My third point relates to your expectations.
+What do you expect to happen as a result of the interaction?
 Your expected outcome (which may be unconscious) will influence your behaviour on a conscious level.
-If you expect to have a challenging conversation, then don’t be surprised if you find challenge in the conversation, if on the other hand, you expect to have an interesting conversation to where you learn something new about the other person’s motivation, you might have a completely different experience.
+If you expect to have a challenging conversation, then don’t be surprised if you find challenge in the conversation.
+If, on the other hand, you are looking forward to an interesting conversation, where you learn something new about the other person’s motivation, you might have a completely different experience.

 The fourth point is about knowing when to end the conversation.
 I’m sure we have all been involved in conversations that have continued much longer than they need to have done.

-For example, perhaps you have discussed somebody’s ’difficult behaviour with them, it was probably uncomfortable for both of you.
-Do you really want to give them the opportunity to come back and snipe at you in an attempt to save face or claw back some self-respect?
-Knowing when to end is a very important part of the strategy.
+For example, perhaps you have discussed somebody’s ’difficult behaviour’ with them, it was probably uncomfortable for both of you.
+Do you really want to give them the opportunity to come back and snipe at you in an attempt to save face or claw back some self-importance?
+Knowing when to end is an important part of the strategy.

 A great start

 Follow these four pointers, and you’ll be off to a great start.
 From my experience (with thousands of people in my workshops), they are a game-changer.